Skip to main content

 Various instruments guarantee the strengthening and safeguarding of the educational quality of this programme:

-The Flemish government's opleiding in cijfers website provides information on the profile of this programme such as who follows this programme, how long students take to obtain their degree, etc.
+The Flemish government's education in figures website provides information on the profile of this programme such as who follows this programme, how long students take to obtain their degree, etc.

 Read more about quality assurance within EhB.